antzkr/Debian-13-Live-CD-USB/README.md

 Anything less will make the user experience a real struggle.
 I would recommend at least 4 GB of RAM (ideally 16 GB) especially if you are going to download files.
 The exception is if you install the CLI environment.
 Baseline CLI environment RAM useage on a fresh boot is about 250 MB so you can run it on a 1 GB system, which is ideal for remote or headless servers.

-Also note that the build script can only be built from either Debian-based linux desktop environments.
+Also note that the build script can only be built from Debian-based linux desktop environments.
 Other linux derivatives such as Arch, Fedora or Slackware are not supported and build will probably fail.

 # INSTALLATION
 To install, make executable and run script on a debian-based linux system: